Makr91/zoneweaver-api/index.md

 ## Getting started

-ZoneWeaver API is the backend component of the ZoneWeaver zone management system.
+ZoneweaverAPI is the backend component of the Zoneweaverzone management system.
 It provides a comprehensive RESTful API for managing Bhyve virtual machines, networking, storage, and system monitoring on OmniOS/illumos systems.

 ### Key Features